 Saddam Hussein ordered to drain the marshes in 1991 as a punishment for those tribes who had supported the US incursion of Iraq.
 Consequently, there was a mass exodus of these people to other regions of the country.

 Despite all these problems, about 2000 inhabitants of the marshes still live in traditional houses.
 The number of residents was approximately a million and a half back in the 1950’s.

 After the overthrown of Saddam, local tribesmen recovery efforts finally began to show results, and the marshes water levels went up considerably.
 It was the rebirth of the great Mesopotamian Marshes.

 The wildlife and the natural ecosystem of the marshes will take some more decades to recover, while its people still didn’t give up their territory and their old way of life.

 I had the unique opportunity of traveling to this part of Iraq.
 I was invited to visit several houses in the middle of the swamps.
 I was given food, tea, and coffee by friendly marsh Arabs who felt honored to receive me.

 NOTE: I’ve been to Iraq three times.
-The first time back in 2010, the second time at the beginning of 2016 and the third time just recently in 2018 traveling for one month driving my campervan.
-I know I’m writing about a country where its Northern regions are currently fighting against terrorists, but southern Iraq does seem a bit safer.
-If you think you’d like to make such a trip, contact Mr. Adam from Alwaseilah Tours – a Liverpool (UK) based company, and he will give you all the details about how you can travel to Iraq.
+The first time back in 2010, the second time at the beginning of 2016, and the third time just recently in 2018 traveling for one month driving my campervan.
+Throughout recent years, Iraq has become safer, and there are many areas that can be visited without any issues.
+If you think you’d like to make such a trip, check RJ Travel available Iraq Tours.